Concierge and Direct Primary Care Practice Setup

 2. Equal Pay but More Gratifying Work

-While how much you make will, as with any practice, depend upon a variety of factors, a 2012 Medscape study concluded that the average salary for primary care doctors was in the range of$156,000 to $315,000, and Bloomberg BusinessWeek reported that the average salary for a concierge doctor ranged from $150,000 to $300,000.
-Other studies are consistent with those numbers and tend to demonstrate that concierge doctors make about the same amount of money as doctors in traditional practices, or slightly more.
+While how much you make will, as with any practice, depend upon a variety of factors, studies tend to demonstrate that concierge doctors make about the same amount of money as doctors in traditional practices, or slightly more.
 Therefore, money tends to be a neutral factor.
 The real incentive for concierge doctors is quality of life.
 Fewer patients mean more time with patients and a greater sense of truly practicing medicine and helping people, as opposed to dealing with administrative details.

-Government estimates indicate that over 30 million additional Americans will obtain health insurance by 2020 as a result of the ACA.
-The Association of American Medical Colleges estimates a shortage of 91,500 doctors by 2020.
-It will become very difficult for patients to see their doctor.
-Ironically, the ACA (which purports to increase access to healthcare) may make it much harder to see a doctor.
-Many experts predict a great increase in the patient popularity of concierge medical practices.
-Patients will be willing to pay for access to a doctor.
-This dynamic may create significant business opportunities for savvy doctors.
+It has become very difficult for patients to see their doctor.
+Ironically, the ACA makes it harder to see a doctor.
+Many experts predicted a great increase in the patient popularity of concierge medical practices, which has proven to be true.
+Patients are willing to pay for access to a doctor.
+This dynamic creates significant business opportunities for savvy doctors.

 DISCLAIMER: Any result this law firm or any lawyer of this law firm may achieve on behalf of one client in one matter does not necessarily indicate similar results can be obtained for other clients.